3. Client Enrollment

 - Fill out each tab according to your management preferences.

-Assigning DEP Profiles
+Assigning ADE Profiles

-- Empty - no DEP Profile assigned
+- Empty - no ADE Profile assigned

 - Pushed - Setup Assistant setting has run and settings have been enforced on client device

-Setting Default DEP Profile
+Setting Default ADE Profile

 - Click "Edit Assignment Rules".